 Pain and swelling in our feet and ankles are common symptoms associated with rheumatoid arthritis, and finding relief is important.
 While the use of various treatments, like non-steroidal anti-inflammatory drugs (NSAIDs), glucocorticoid treatments, and disease-modifying anti-rheumatic drugs (DMARDs) are often effective ways to reduce inflammation, there are additional interventions that may help.

-Compression socks for RA pain and swelling
+Compression socks for RA pain

 The use of compression socks not only can help reduce pain and swelling, but can also impact our ability to sense where our limbs are in space (also known as proprioception).1 The improved sensation and spacial awareness of our limbs can make it easier and safer to walk.
 So, we wanted to know more about your experience with compression socks.
 We asked our Facebook community the following questions, and we received some great feedback!

 Does anyone use compression socks when their feet swell?
 Does it help with the pain?
 How else do you manage swelling?

 I haven’t tried compression socks, but I have tried other compression gear

 - I haven't used compression socks yet but I highly recommend compression gloves for finger and hand swelling.

 - I have not used socks, but I highly recommend IMAK gloves!
 I purchase from ebay for under $20.

 - I wear compression gloves to protect my hands while doing chores.
 The socks are painful to put on.